Introducing The Garment Worker Diaries

 One of the most important agents of change is you—the consumer, the driver of trends and clothing orders.
 Over the course of the next several months, Fashion Revolution and our team will share findings from our project via social media, blogs, fanzines, reports, and exhibitions.
 We encourage you to stay informed of our work so that you too can be an advocate for the people who made your clothes.

 C&A Foundation is providing financial support for the Garment Worker Diaries.
 We are collaborating with Fashion Revolution to distribute the results.
-Our local partners are BRAC (Bangladesh), TNS (Cambodia), and Morsel Ltd. (India).
+Our local partners in the first phase were BRAC (Bangladesh), TNS (Cambodia), and Morsel Ltd. (India).
+In the second phase, we are collaborating with SANEM, a Bangladesh research organization, and Bangladesh Country Office of SNV Netherlands Development Organisation.
+In addition to the on-going support of C&A Foundation, we are receiving support from the Embassy of the Kingdom of the Netherlands in Dhaka.